Karun-3 Dam

 The Karun-3 power generators are connected to the national power grid.
 With peak power generation at 2,280 MW, average annual electric power generation is 4,137 GWh.
-The dam has one of the largest generator capacities in Iran which help the electric power shortage during the peak usage in the summer time.
+The dam has one of the largest generator capacities in Iran which help the electric power shortage during peak demand in the summer.

 This dam is of concrete double arch type.
 It is 205 m high from the foundation and 185 m high from the river bed.
 The foundation width is 29.5 m.

 The arch dam design is ideal for this location which has a narrow, rocky gorge behind the water reservoir.
 Moreover, because of its arch shape, the force of the reservoir water presses downward against the dam which strengthens the dam foundation.